How to choose a hard case

-If you’re going to be carrying your guitar a lot then there is the light weight hard Foam/material cases.
-In some cases they can be stronger that wooden cases in different ways.
+If you’re going to be carrying your guitar a lot then there are the lightweight hard Foam/material cases.
+In some cases, they can be stronger than wooden cases in different ways.

 Let’s start with the easy and common guitars.
-With uncommon guitars you will always needs dimensions.
+With uncommon guitars, you will always need dimensions.

 Below are the more common guitars:

 .Unfortunately, if you have a ¼, 1/2 or ¾ size we don’t currently have a case to fit here is our range of classical guitar hard cases

 2/ Stratocaster (Strat), Telecaster (Tele) size, RG (Ibanez), or any Super Strat guitars like Jackson or ESP:

 Les Pauls come in 2 basic sizes, STD's and Custom's with an Archtop, or, juniors and melody makers which are flattops.